 In the modern global world, Chinese New Year (also known as the Spring Festival) is also celebrated by many other cultures – especially in a diverse and dynamic society like in UAE.

 Since the Chinese are using the lunar calendar the date of the Chinese New Year constantly changing between January 21 and February 21.
 For example, in 2018 it was February 16, in 2019 — February 5, and in 2020 — January 25.

 Everywhere families get together and prepare delicious traditional food.
 Chinese believed that the spirits of dead ancestors are present at the table too.
 And every day of celebration brings something new, according to millennial traditions.
 This is a time of reconciliation, communication with family and friends and forgiveness of all old grievances.

-And if you have an idea to celebrate the Chinese New Year, the best way to do it — visit Dubai.
-Of course, it is not an official holiday here, but almost 300 000 Chinese live in the UAE.
-And many thousands of Chinese tourists visit this hospitable country every year.
-Of course, many places in Dubai and other emirates are preparing to meet the Chinese New Year.
-Various shows, fireworks, and parades in different parts of the city are waiting for you — City Walk, Dubai Festival City, Yas Island, Riverland, and many other places.
-And of course, you can taste Chinese food in a variety of restaurants in the city.
-It’s a good time to get in touch with Chinese traditions.
+If you have an idea to celebrate the Chinese New Year, a good idea would be to visit Dubai during this period.
+Although it is not an official holiday here, but almost 300 000 Chinese live in the UAE, and local society in general loves such celebrations!
+Every year, many thousands of Chinese tourists visit this hospitable country.
+Many shopping malls and other public places in Dubai and other emirates meet them with Chinese themed decorations, festivities and sale offers.
+Various shows, fireworks, and parades in different parts of the city are waiting — like the vibrant City Walk, Dubai Festival City, Dragon Mart, Yas Island, Riverland, The Dubai Mall and many other.
+The famous Burj Khalifa is lighted with Chinese New Years greetings, as well as Ain Dubai.